- Sociology Major

 - What can I do with a Sociology degree?

 Plan early.
 Talk to your general LSA advisor, major advisor(s), and minor advisor(s) about your interest in going abroad.

 Attend a First Step informational meeting with staff from the Center for Global and Intercultural Study (CGIS).
 First Step provides an overview of the wide range of available opportunities for Michigan undergraduates to engage in intercultural experiences and why it is important to study or work in an environment different than the one you are used to.

 Carefully research possible programs.
 Decide if you will study abroad via a U-M program or through another institution’s program.

 Study abroad is not just for juniors!
 Rather, the timing (and program choice) varies by what you hope to achieve by studying abroad.
 Individual courses that offer a study abroad component may be taken any time.
 Summer, semester, and year-long programs offer courses that have the potential to be used toward sociology requirements.
-In planning for study abroad, you should discuss with the sociology advisor which requirements should be taken here in Ann Arbor (and when) and which requirements might be satisfied with a course or courses taken abroad.
+In planning for study abroad, you should discuss with the sociology advisor which requirements should be taken here in Ann Arbor (SOC 305, SOC 310) and which requirements might be satisfied with a course or courses taken abroad (Soc electives).

 Counting Study Abroad Credit Toward the Sociology Major, LJSC Minor, or SHM Minor

-Study abroad courses are evaluated in the same way as transfer credits when considering them for inclusion in the major.
+Study abroad courses are evaluated in the same way as transfer credits when considering them for inclusion in the major/minor.

 If you would like to petition the department to include a course toward your Sociology major or LJSC/SHM minor requirements, you must submit the following to email@example.com: